 Why was this system selected?

 J2 Design flooring provided the required aesthetics and robust performance for a busy hospitality space.
-J2 Muted oak created an inviting, durable dining surface; the J2 Minton (Harvard 002) with a black back-fill and a precise 10mm feature strip delivered the “wow” factor at the main entrance and bar.
-UZIN’s subfloor products and the selected smoothing floor, primer and adhesive were chosen to ensure a stable, long-lasting installation over the existing historic substrate.
+The J2 muted oak luxury vinyl plank created an inviting, durable dining surface, while the J2 Minton (Harvard 002) LVT with a black back-fill and a precise 10mm feature strip delivered the “wow” factor at the main entrance and bar.
+UZIN’s repair products, primers, DPMs, smoothing compounds, and adhesives were selected to ensure a stable, long-lasting installation on the existing historic substrate.

 Challenges

-The project presented several significant challenges: and aged, variable 1930s subfloor that required full strip-back and extensive remediation; visible cracks and residual moisture inherent to the historic construction; extracting flatness tolerance need to accommodate the decorative J2 Minton tiles inset with a 10mm feature strip; and logistical constraints associated moving and applying large volumes of material (around 2.5 tonnes of smoothing compound UZIN NC196) within an urban site and active refurbishments programme.
-These factors combined to create both technical and programme pressures demanding careful sequencing and strict quality control.
+The project faced several significant challenges for CRM flooring.
+The aged subfloor from the 1930s required complete stripping and extensive remediation due to visible cracks and residual moisture typical of historic construction.
+Additionally, CRM flooring needed to ensure the flatness tolerance for the decorative J2 Minton tiles, which included a 10mm feature strip.
+Logistics also posed challenges, as CRM flooring had move and apply 2.5 tonnes of UZIN NC 196 smoothing compound within an urban site undergoing active refurbishment.
+These combined factors created both technical and scheduling pressures, necessitating careful sequencing and strict quality control.

 Solution